 Rubber Molding with Inserts

-Insert molding is the process whereby metallic or other high temperature resistant materials are overmolded or encapsulated with bonded rubber.
+Rubber molding with inserts is the process whereby metallic or other high temperature resistant materials are overmolded or encapsulated with bonded rubber.
 Typical insert molded items are used in sealing (valve stems and poppets, sealing plates), in damping (vibration mounts) and in general product reinforcement (strengthening a bolt hole location with a bonded in place washer).

-- Substrate must withstand high pressures and temperatures of at least 285F for 20min.
+- Substrate must withstand high pressures and temperatures of at least 285F for 20 minutes

 - Vulcanized bonds are superior in strength to secondary "glued" adhesion and will withstand the same chemical and temperature exposure as the rubber material

 We work closely with our customers to identify key requirements.
 Only then do we identify the best production method and begin tooling design.
 If you would like help scoping out your next custom molded rubber project, please complete the form and we will be in touch shortly.